utkarsh512/CreateDebateScraper/README.md

 # CreateDebate Scraper API
 [CreateDebate](https://www.createdebate.com/) is an online forum that allows students and experts alike to debate a variety of topics and practice persuasive writing.
 It has a large corpus of data related to a vast number of topics.
 This API allows to scrape all the debates related to a particular topic.
+There are two versions of this API: Linear and Nested.
+Linear API extracts the post comments but lacks the inherent nesting structure of comments on the webpage.
+Nested API removes this limitation by scraping the comments in a nested fashion.
 ## Tutorial
 The URL structure of CreateDebate is pretty simple to decode.
 Consider the following URL
 ```